A Generalized CUR decomposition for matrix pairs: Introduction

 Inspired by the work of Sorensen and Embree \cite{Sorensen}, we present a generalized CUR decomposition using the discrete empirical interpolation method.
 The DEIM algorithm for interpolation indices, presented in \cite{Chaturantabut}, is a discrete variant of empirical interpolation proposed in \cite{Barrault} as a method for model order reduction for nonlinear dynamical systems.
 In \cite{Sorensen}, the authors used DEIM as an index selection technique for constructing the $C$ and $R$ factors of a CUR decomposition.
 The DEIM algorithm independently selects the column and row indices based on the right and left singular vectors of a data matrix $A$, respectively.
 Our new GCUR method uses the matrices obtained from the GSVD instead.
-Besides using DEIM on the GSVD for index selection, we can also use other CUR-type index selection strategies for the GCUR.
+Besides using DEIM on the GSVD for index selection, we can also use other CUR-type index selection strategies for the GCUR (see also \cref{sec:Con}).
 The proposed method can be used in situations where a low-rank matrix is perturbed with noise, where the covariance of the noise is not a multiple of the identity matrix.
 It may also be appropriate for applications where one is interested in extracting the most discriminative information from a data set of interest relative to another data set.
 We will see examples of these in \cref{sec:EXP}.

 \begin{example} The following simple example shows that using the matrices obtained from the GSVD instead of the SVD can lead to more accurate results when approximating data with colored noise.
+Unlike white noise, colored noise is correlated.
+In discrete time, the noise samples of colored noise need not be independent.
+In terms of the Fourier transform, some frequencies are more present than others.
 As in \cite[p.~55]{hansen} and \cite{park1994}, we use the term ``colored noise'' for noise of which the covariance matrix is not a multiple of the identity.

-We are dealing with a full-rank matrix $A_E$ representing low-rank data.
-We want to try to recover an original low-rank matrix perturbed by colored noise.
+We consider a full-rank matrix $A_E$ representing low-rank data, and want to try to recover an original low-rank matrix perturbed by colored noise.
 Our test matrix $A_E$ is a rank-2 matrix $A$ of size $3\times3$ perturbed by additive colored noise $E$ with a given desired covariance structure.
 We take

 We generate the colored noise as an additive white Gaussian noise multiplied by the Cholesky factor $(R)$ of the desired covariance matrix.
 The matrix $A_E$ is, as a result, a sum of a rank-2 matrix and a correlated Gaussian noise matrix.
 We compute the SVD of both $A$ and $A_E$.
 The $k$ dominant left singular vectors of $A$ are denoted by $W_k$ while those of $A_E$ are $\widetilde{W}_k$.
 We also compute the GSVD of $(A_E, R)$ and denote the $k$ dominant left generalized singular vectors by $U_k$.
 Since we are interested in recovering $A$, we examine the angle between the leading $k$-dimensional exact left singular subspace \text{Range}$(W_k)$ and its approximations \text{Range}$(\widetilde{W}_k)$ and \text{Range}$(U_k)$.
 We generate 1000 different test cases and take the average of the subspace angles.